-Three Top Climbers Presumed Dead After Avalanche In Canada
+3 Top Climbers Presumed Dead After Avalanche In Canada

 A statement from Parks Canada said that responders "observed signs of multiple avalanches and debris containing climbing equipment."

 "Search and recovery efforts are not currently possible due to weather and dangerous avalanche conditions," it said.
-The avalanche hazard is expected to continue continue, Parks Canada said, because of more strong winds and precipitation.
+The avalanche hazard is expected to continue, Parks Canada said, because of more strong winds and precipitation.

-Washington native Roskelley, 36, was the youngest American to summit Mt.
-Everest.
-He accomplished the feat when he was 20 with his father John, who is also a well-known climber.
+Washington native Roskelley, 36, was the youngest American to summit Mount Everest.
+He accomplished the feat when he was 20 with his father.
+John, who is also a well-known climber.

-Jess Roskelley has been called "one of America's boldest alpinists,"as Men's Journal wrote.
-Spokane newspaper The Spokesman-Review said he made first ascents in Alaska and in northeast Pakistan.
+Jess Roskelley has been called "one of America's boldest alpinists," Men's Journal wrote.
+The Spokesman-Review said he made first ascents in Alaska and in northeast Pakistan.

 "It's how he lived, really.
 He took life by the horns," his father told the newspaper.
 "When you're climbing mountains, danger is not too far away.
 It's terrible for my wife and I. But it's even worse for his wife."

-David Lama, the 28-year-old son of a Nepali mountain guide and an Austrian nurse, made waves extremely early in his career.
-According to the trio's sponsor The North Face, "at age 12, David became the youngest climber in the history of the sport to complete an 8b+," an extremely difficult rock climbing grade.
+David Lama, the 28-year-old son of a Nepali mountain guide and an Austrian nurse, made waves early in his career.
+According to the trio's sponsor, The North Face, "at age 12, David became the youngest climber in the history of the sport to complete an 8b+," an extremely difficult rock climbing grade.

 Lama made the first free ascent of the southeast ridge of Cerro Torre in Patagonia, which was documented in a film called Cerro Torre: A Snowball's Chance in Hell.